novaet12/teamsync/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the  License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support

-For support, please open an issue in the GitHub repository or contact the development team.
+nyboss04@gmail.com
 ---

-Built with ❤️ by the TeamSync Development Team